paulotokimatu/pre_processing_PE/README.md

 ```
 **Potential problems:**

 The script clean_solexa merges both paired-end files in a single one, but the next steps of the workflow actually require separated files, so by just counting four lines per read, I printed each one in two output files R1 and R2 using the script separate_pe.py.
+Therefore the user should check if this simple separation is adequate to your data before using the pipeline and, if not, change the source files.